stackitcloud/terraform-provider-stackit/docs/resources/argus_instance.md

 ### Optional

 - `acl` (Set of String) The access control list for this instance.
 Each entry is an IP address range that is permitted to access, in CIDR notation.
+- `metrics_retention_days` (Number) Specifies for how many days the raw metrics are kept.
+- `metrics_retention_days_1h_downsampling` (Number) Specifies for how many days the 1h downsampled metrics are kept. must be less than the value of the 5m downsampling retention.
+Default is set to `0` (disabled).
+- `metrics_retention_days_5m_downsampling` (Number) Specifies for how many days the 5m downsampled metrics are kept. must be less than the value of the general retention.
+Default is set to `0` (disabled).
 - `parameters` (Map of String) Additional parameters.

 ### Read-Only